BiAPoL/napari-clusters-plotter/README.md

 In this widget, you can select the labels layer which was analysed and the measurements which should be plotted on the X- and Y-axis.
-If you cannot see any options in axes selection boxes, but you have performed measurements, click on `Update Axes/Clustering Selection Boxes` to refresh them.
-Click on `Run` to draw the data points in the plot area.
+If you cannot see any options in axes selection boxes, but you have performed measurements, click on `Update Axes/Clustering Options` to refresh them.
+Click on `Plot` to draw the data points in the plot area.

+Currently, you can select between two types of plots: scatter plot and 2D histogram.
+Click on "expand for advanced options" to see the selection of the plot type.
+Clustering (manual and automatic) is possible using both types of plots.
+2D histogram is recommended if you have a very high number of data points.
+Under advanced options you will also find the checkbox determining whether unselected data points should be automatically clustered as another cluster or displayed as gray data points and not visualized in the generated clusters IDs layer.

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/plot_plain.png)

 You can also manually select a region in the plot.
 To use lasso (freehand) tool use left mouse click, and to use a rectangle - right click.
 The resulting manual clustering will also be visualized in the original image.
 To optimize visualization in the image, turn off the visibility of the analysed labels layer.

+Manual clustering results can be saved by going to `Tools > Measurement > Show table (nsr)`, and clicking on `Save as csv`.
+Saved table will contain "MANUAL_CLUSTER_ID" column.
+This column is overwritten as soon as different clusters are manually selected.

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/plot_interactive.png)